EGreg-Amaihwe/p1.Ejiroghene.Greg-Amaihwe/README.md

 Think about the common things that you use an elevator.
 List your most common uses and other more rare uses.

-Does the interface make doing those common things easier?
+Common uses:
+- Buttons to select destination floor (Transporting Users and/or Objects from one floor to another)
+- Buttons to force Open or close elevator

+Rare uses:
+- Button to sound emergency alarm
+- Button to call Helpline or use emergency phone.
+- Button and Key hole for Elevator Technician or Emergency services Personnel like a Firemen

 Think about how the user interacts with the elevator.
 What is the common sequence of actions?
+__Common sequence of actions:__

+1. Press outside button to call elevator
+2. Step into elevator
+3. Press button for Destination floor and press close or open button door if needed
+4. Look at Floor indcator screen
+5. when destination is reached and door opens, user steps out through doors

+Does the interface make doing those common things easier?
 How does the elevator support the user to figure out how to make it work?
+Yes there are clear indications of functions with labels and icons.
+Elevator parts carry out common functions .i.e.
+Buttons are for pressing, key holes are key turning and pulling.

 How does the elevator provide feedback to the user?
+The Elevator provides feedback with lights on buttons when pressed, an LED display screen to show direction of elevator movement and Current floor, chime sounds for when floor is reached, Alarm sounds to indicate when alarm is pressed and when sensor detects a blockage of elevators after a while, A chime sound when destination is reached and doors about to open, and blinking light indicating when emergency call is answered.

 What are some common mistakes you can make with this current design?
+It is possible for user to mistake buttons next to each other if in a hurry because of litting spacing and labels placed on the left of each button

 Suggest the improvements to make on the control interface.
 Sketch your solution.
 And justify your design decisions.